google/WebFundamentals/src/content/en/ilt/pwa/lab-fetch-api.md

 We need to update our code to check the validity of responses.

-Complete the function called <code>validateResponse</code> in TODO 2.3.
+Complete the function called `validateResponse` in TODO 2.3.
 The function should accept a response object as input.
 If the response object's <strong>ok</strong> property is false, the function should throw an error containing <strong>response.statusText</strong>.
 If the response object's <strong>ok</strong> property is true, the function should simply return the response object.

 You can confirm that you have written the function correctly by navigating to __app/test/test.html__.
-This page will run tests on some of the functions you write.
-If there are errors with your implementation of a function (or you haven't implemented them yet), you will see them in red.
+This page runs tests on some of the functions you write.
+If there are errors with your implementation of a function (or you haven't implemented them yet), the test displays in red.
+Passed tests display in blue.
 Refresh the __test.html__ page to retest your functions.

-<strong>Note:</strong> Be sure to open the test page using the localhost address so that it opens from the server and not directly from the file system.
+Note: Be sure to open the test page using the localhost address so that it opens from the server and not directly from the file system.

-Once you have written the function, replace `fetchJSON` with the following code:
+Once you have successfully written the function, replace `fetchJSON` with the following code:

 #### main.js